ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 [1-kmeans.py](1-kmeans.py) -  performs K-means on a dataset.

+[2-variance.py](2-variance.py) - calculates the total intra-cluster variance for a data set.

+[3-optimum.py](3-optimum.py) - tests for the optimum number of clusters by variance.

 [10-kmeans.py](10-kmeans.py) - performs K-means on a dataset.

 [11-gmm.py](11-gmm.py) - calculates a GMM from a dataset.